They say…

 My sample, supplied by the brewery, was hazy gold, with a fine slightly yellowy-white head and a nicely grassy, slightly sweet and citrussy aroma with a rose petal tinge.
 A firm chaffy blond palate had tropical fruit alongside more flowery notes and developing piny bitterness — only a slightly thin quality betrayed the modest alcohol content.
 Light but chewy resins and a touch of smoke emerged in a long developing bitterish finsh.

 When asked to host a tutored tasting of beers at the Great British Beer Festival 2011, I was keen to feature a Redemption beer but faced the challenge of finding a bottle conditioned example rather than the more usual cask.
-Luckily we managed to track down rare stocks of Number One Strong Dark Mild, the fruit of a one-off collaboration between Andy and Evin O’Riordan of the Kernel brewed earlier in 2011.
+Luckily we managed to track down rare stocks of Number One Strong Dark Mild, the fruit of a one-off collaboration between Andy and Evin O’Riordan of the brewed earlier in 2011.
 I’d actually sampled this old fashioned mild, based on a historic recipe but with a contemporary twist, direct from the fermenter when I visited Redemption in January as research for my beer guide, so it was a special pleasure to enjoy the finished product several months later when it was nicely mature.

-By August the beer had developed a fine, dense beige head, still with lots of cake in the malty aroma but with the hops rounded off to a subtly fruity note.
-The palate was rich and creamy and a bit sticky but lightened by dark fruit, wine and coffee notes and overall very dry, with darting herbal and pine flavours adding to the complexity.
-Stern drying malt dominated a long finish softened by cream and sauce, with a late ashy roast burr.
+By August the beer had developed a fine, dense beige head, still with lots of chocolate cake in the malty aroma but with the hops rounded off to a subtly fruity note.
+The palate was rich and creamy and a bit sticky but lightened by tart dark fruit, wine and coffee notes and overall very dry, with darting herbal and pine flavours adding to the complexity.
+Stern drying malt dominated a long finish softened by cream and chocolate sauce, with a late ashy roast burr.

 Let’s hope Andy and Evin find time to brew this very serious and delicious beer again.